antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

 # Why Users and Groups Are Important

-Microsoft Intune uses Microsoft Entra ID to identify users and devices.
+Microsoft Intune uses Microsoft Entra ID to identify users and control access to organisational resources.

-Every enrolled device is linked to a user account, allowing administrators to deploy applications, assign compliance policies and manage configuration profiles.
+Whenever a device is enrolled, it becomes associated with a user account.
+This relationship enables administrators to deploy applications, assign compliance policies, configure security settings and monitor devices throughout their lifecycle.

-Rather than assigning policies to individual users, organisations typically assign them to Security Groups.
-This approach simplifies administration, improves consistency and makes future management significantly easier.
+Rather than assigning policies individually, organisations normally assign them to Security Groups.
+Every member of the group automatically receives the assigned applications and policies, making administration considerably easier and reducing the risk of configuration errors.

-Throughout the remainder of this repository, the existing **IT Support Team** Security Group will be reused when assigning applications and policies.
+Because the Security Groups were already created during the Microsoft Entra ID laboratory, they can now be reused throughout the remainder of this repository.

 ---